ministryofjustice/securityanalytics-sharedinfrastructure/security_analytics_design.md

  # Notes

  1. There is a point at which replacing ECS Fargate with a managed cluster will be more expensive than managing our own cluster
- 2. There is a point at which we may similarly want to manage our own elastic cluster, but things like e.g. cognito integration will be harder to replicate.
+ 2. There is a point at which we may similarly want to manage our own elastic cluster, but things like e.g. Cognito integration will be harder to replicate.
 We could also use a more up to date version of elastic that way.
  3. Task execution project could be split into task execution and dns ingestor projects.
  4. Tracking DNS resolution data in dynamodb might be better stored in a graph data base e.g. neptune or neo4j
  5. The Dashboards that pull together the visualisations contributed by different projects currently live in nmap because it was for a long time our only scan.